 The table below summarizes the extent of sample collection based on the initial investigation.
 These locations and samples are limited to offset sampling but is should be noted that additional samples will be collected, as required, based on initial sampling results.
+Lead Hotspots will be analyzed for Lead to determine the need for additional step outs with final perimeter location samples being analyzed for additional metals (copper, zinc) for documentation purposes.

-PDI Activity No. of Offsets (Step outs are TBD) Medium/ Matrix Sampling Depths (ft.)
-Analytical Parameter South Area (Lead Hotspots) 4 locations 1 sample per location ation Soil 0-2 Lead South Area 59 locations Typically 2-3 samples per location Soil Samples will be collected at 2 foot intervals up to 14 as appropriate.
-PCBs North Area 81 locations Typically 2-3 samples per location Soil Samples will be collected at 2 foot intervals up to 14 as appropriate.
-PCBs Northwest Area 72 locations Typically 2-3 samples per location Soil Samples will be collected at 2 foot intervals up to 9 feet as appropriate.
+PDI Activity PDI Activity No. of Offsets (Step outs are TBD) Sampling Depths (ft.)
+Analytical Parameter South Area (Lead Hotspots) 4 locations 1 sample per location Soil 0-2 Lead South Area 59 locations Typically 2-3 samples per location Soil Samples will be collected at 2 foot intervals up to 14 as appropriate.
+PCBs North Area81 locationsNorth AreaTypically 2-3 samples per location Soil Samples will be collected at 2 foot intervals up to 14 as appropriate.
 PCBs

+Northwest Area 72 locations Typically 2-3 samples per location Soil Samples will be collected at 2 foot intervals up to 9 feet as appropriate.
+PCBs ---------------- --- ------ -- ------